 The Christian tradition, the author writes, inherited its belief in the resurrection of the dead from the Old Testament.
 A striking example of the Old Testament belief is in the words of the brothers facing martyrdom in the book of Maccabees.
 One brother addresses the king who is about to execute him: "Thou like a fury takest us out of this present life, but the King of the world shall raise us up, who have died for His laws."
 The mother of the martyred brothers declares that the Creator who made the world "will also of His own mercy give you breath and life again..."

 Metropolitan Hilarion writes that the practice of praying for the dead is based on the understanding "that the fate of the soul after death is not clear before the final, universal resurrection, and that the situation of the departed might be changed for the better by the prayers of the living."
-He cites traditional sources to show that there is a chance—not certainty—that prayer can deliver some people from hell.
+He cites traditional sources to show that there is a chance—he does not say a certainty—that prayer can deliver some people from hell.
 Saint Gregory Dialogos prayed for the emperor Trajan, a persecutor of Christians, and "received confirmation from God" that his prayers had been heard.

 Universal salvation is the subject of several currently popular books.
 Metropolitan Hilarion summarizes the Orthodox teaching: "It would be a heresy to insist on the necessity of the salvation of all, as if this were compulsory for both God and human beings, but it is not a heresy to believe in the possibility of the salvation of all, and to continue to pray and hope for that."